PetroIvaniuk/llms-tools/README.md

 - [Koe Recast](https://koe.ai/) - transform your voice using AI

 ## Code & Math
+- [Codestral](https://mistral.ai/news/codestral/) - an open-weight generative AI model explicitly designed for code generation tasks
+- [LearnLM](https://blog.google/outreach-initiatives/education/google-learnlm-gemini-generative-ai/) - a family of models fine-tuned for learning, and grounded in educational research to make teaching and learning experiences more active, personal and engaging, by Google
 - [Llemma](https://github.com/EleutherAI/math-lm) - an open language model for mathematics (repository also contains submodules related to the overlap, fine-tuning, and theorem proving experiments described in the paper)
 - [Stable Code Instruct 3B](https://stability.ai/news/introducing-stable-code-instruct-3b) - instruction-tuned Code LM based on [Stable Code 3B](https://stability.ai/news/stable-code-2024-llm-code-completion-release), handle a variety of tasks such as code generation, math and other software development related queries, by Stability AI
 - [Devin](https://www.cognition-labs.com/introducing-devin) - first fully autonomous AI software engineer